 The Festival will run from May to November 2019, in the same period of the 58th Venice Art Biennale, “May you live in interesting times”, curated by Ralph Rugoff and organized by La Biennale di Venezia, chaired by Paolo Baratta, hosted at the Giardini and at the Arsenale venues.

 The festival focuses on the concept of ANIMA MUNDI, that according to several historical cultures, religions and philosophical systems, is an intrinsic connection between all living entities on the planet, which relates to the world in a similar way as the human soul is connected to the human body.
 Plato expressed his thought about the ANIMA MUNDI in the Timaeus, “this world is indeed a living being endowed with a soul and intelligence… a single visible living entity containing all other living entities, which by their nature are all related”.

-ANIMA MUNDI is the invisible energy behind all the natural and the artificial elements that allows the planet to live.
-Thanks to the hidden connections of ANIMA MUNDI, all the ecosystems of the Earth, before and after the appearance of the mankind, found their equilibrium, their ways to live and to develop themselves, to transform and to evolve.
-All the beings of the planet, plants, minerals, animals are permeated by a secret force that has always stimulated the human thought and research.
+ANIMA MUNDI is the invisible energy behind all the natural and artificial elements that allow the planet to live.
+Thanks to the hidden connections of ANIMA MUNDI, all the ecosystems of the Earth, before and after the appearance of mankind, found their equilibrium, their ways to live and to develop themselves, to transform and to evolve.
+All the beings of the planet, plants, minerals, animals are permeated by a secret force that has always stimulated human thought and research.

 in collaboration with Venice Events, Ca’ Zanardi